- Home

 For detailed analysis of the results and wheat quality diagrams, please expand the sections below.

-- Protein content: The average protein levels for UK Flour Millers group 1 varieties in 2024 is 12.5%, which is 0.5 percentage points below the milling requirement of 13.0% or greater.
-This is a slight decrease from the 2023 average of 12.7% and the lowest level since 2014, when proteins declined due to the dilution effect of high yields.
+- Protein content: The average protein levels for UK Flour Millers group 1 varieties in 2025 is 13.4%, which is 0.4 percentage points higher than the milling requirement of 13.0% or greater.
+This is a significant increase from the 2024 average of 12.5% and the highest level since 2017, when the level of proteins was the same.
+There is also a marked rise year-on-year for group 2 samples.

-- Specific weight: The average 2024 specific weight for group 1 varieties is 77.8kg/hl, which is above the milling specification of 76.0kg/hl.
-This is also higher than the 2023 level of 75.8kg/hl but still slightly below the five-year average of 78.0kg/hl.
+- Specific weight: The average 2025 specific weight for group 1 varieties is 77.8kg/hl, which is above the milling specification of 76.0kg/hl.
+This is the same level as in 2024, but lower than the five-year average of 78.0kg/hl.
+The dry spring and summer of 2025 will have had an impact on the specific weights.

-- Moisture content: The average GB moisture content across all samples submitted is 14.2% in 2024, down from last year’s higher level of 15.0%, and within specification (15.0%).
-However, there is regional variation with Eastern England averaging 14.1% but Northern England at 14.9%, likely reflecting the dry start but wetter end to harvest 2024.
+- Moisture content: The average GB moisture content across all samples submitted is 14.3% in 2025, slightly up from last year’s level of 14.2%, but within specification (15.0%).
+However, there is regional variation with the Midlands averaging 14.3% but South West England at 14.0%, likely reflecting the dry start but wetter end to harvest 2025.

-In 2024, 20% of group 1 milling wheat samples met the typical group 1 specification (specific weight of 76kg/hl, protein content of 13.0%, and HFN of 250 seconds or more).
-While this represents an uptick from 2023 (13%), the UK crop is notably smaller, which restricts availability.
+In 2025, 47% of group 1 milling wheat samples in this survey met the typical group 1 specification (specific weight of 76kg/hl, protein content of 13.0%, and HFN of 250 seconds or more).
+This figure has more than doubled since 2024 (20%) and represents the highest level since 2003.

-- Nitrogen content: The survey results show that the average nitrogen content of GB barley samples is 1.45%.
-For winter barley, the nitrogen content averaged 1.57%, down from 1.70% in 2023, but similar to 2021.
-Spring barley samples had an average nitrogen content of 1.44%, also down from 1.62% in 2023 and the lowest in electronic records back to 1996.
+- Nitrogen content: The survey results show that the average nitrogen content of all GB barley samples in 2025 is 1.62% likely due to the dry weather this summer.
+For winter barley, the GB nitrogen content averaged 1.78%, up notably from the 1.57% in 2024 and the highest since 2011, which could mean challenges in meeting some contract requirements.
+Spring barley samples had an average nitrogen content of 1.60%, also up from 2024’s level (1.44%) but slightly below 2023’s 1.62%.

 Notes